martbetz/martbetz.github.io/_posts/x2023-06-10-the-python-pit.md

 <h2>Why not install using pip?</h2>

-Installing [Python packages](https://packaging.python.org/en/latest/) with [pip](https://pip.pypa.io/en/stable/) is all very well and good; until, that is, it isn't — _while everything works fine in the short term, problems can arise over time._ ¹
+[pip](https://pip.pypa.io/en/stable/) installs each [Python package](https://packaging.python.org/en/latest/) directly to the Python environment; while this works fine for the short term, problems can arise over time¹

 <h2>Why use pipx?</h2>

-[pipx](https://pypa.github.io/pipx/) installs each and every Python package within its own virtual environment; in turn, this completely removes the potential for any long-term issues.
+[pipx](https://pypa.github.io/pipx/) installs each Python package to its own virtual environment; in turn, this completely removes the potential for any long-term issues.

 <h2>Great!
 Where can I find it?</h2>